erangac/webpage-analyzer/api/README.md

 curl http://localhost:8990/api/status
 ```

-## OpenAPI Documentation
+## Interactive API Documentation

+### 🎯 **Quick Access**
+Once your application is running, visit: **http://localhost:8990/docs**

+This will open the interactive Swagger UI documentation where you can:
+- Browse all available endpoints
+- See request/response schemas
+- Test API calls directly from the browser
+- View examples and descriptions

+### Alternative Documentation Tools

-You can view the interactive API documentation by:
+You can also view the API documentation using external tools:

 1. **Using Swagger UI**: Upload `openapi.yaml` to [Swagger Editor](https://editor.swagger.io/)
 2. **Using Redoc**: Upload `openapi.yaml` to [Redoc](https://redocly.github.io/redoc/)